Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of cacti

-We show that \autoref{alg: b1m cactus} yields a $B_1^m$-EPG representation of $G$ and complete the proof of the theorem by proving the following four claims. \begin{itemize} \item[(i)] Consider a green vertex $v$ currently selected in line \ref{select} of \autoref{alg: b1m cactus} and a cycle $C$ which contains $v$.
-Let $V(C)$ denote the set of vertices in $C$.
-Then either all or none of the vertices in $V(C)\setminus\{v\}$ are gray. \item[(ii)] For every vertex $u$ of $G$ the algorithm constructs exactly one path on the grid representing $u$. \item[(iii)] All constructed paths are monotonic and have at most one bend. \item[(iv)] Two paths on the grid intersect iff the corresponding vertices are adjacent in $G$. \end{itemize}
+The proof of the theorem is completed by proving the next four claims. \begin{itemize} \item[(i)] Consider a green vertex $v$ currently selected in line~\ref{select} of \autoref{alg: b1m cactus} and a cycle $C$ which contains $v$.
+Let $V(C)$ denote the set of vertices in~$C$.
+Then either all or none of the vertices in $V(C)\setminus\{v\}$ are gray. \item[(ii)] For every vertex $u$ of $G$ the algorithm constructs exactly one path on the grid representing $u$. \item[(iii)] All constructed paths are monotonic and have at most one bend. \item[(iv)] Two paths $P_u$ and $P_w$ on the grid intersect iff the corresponding vertices $u$ and $w$ are adjacent in $G$. \end{itemize}

 Proof of (i).
-This fact is trivially true if $v=v_0$ (i.e.\ $v$ is the first vertex explored at all) because at this point all vertices of $G$ but $v_0$ are gray.
+This fact is trivially true if $v=v_0$ (i.e.\ $v$ is the first vertex explored at all).
 Assume now that $v\neq v_0$ and that there is a cycle $C$ in $G$ containing $v$ as well as some gray vertex $u$ and some non-gray vertex $w\neq v$.
-Then $C$ does not contain $v_0$ (otherwise the vertices in $C$ would have been colored green during the exploration of $v_0$, hence $u$ would be a green vertex).
-The invariant of the algorithm implies that there is a path $Q_{v_0,v}$ connecting $v_0$ and $v$ and consisting of non-gray vertices, and that there is also a path $Q_{v_0,w}$ connecting $v_0$ and $w$ and consisting of non-gray vertices.
+Then $C$ does not contain $v_0$ (otherwise all vertices in $C$ would have been colored green during the exploration of $v_0$).
+IA3 implies that there is a path~$Q_{v_0,v}$ connecting $v_0$ and $v$ and consisting of non-gray vertices, and that there is also a path $Q_{v_0,w}$ connecting $v_0$ and $w$ and consisting of non-gray vertices.
 But then $Q_{v_0,v}$, $Q_{v_0,w}$ and a path $Q_{v,w}$ connecting $v$ and $w$ along $C$ close a cycle $C'$.
 Moreover $C$ and $C'$ intersect along path $Q_{v,w}$ which contains at least two vertices, and this is a contradiction to $G$ being a cactus.
-Hence the assumption was wrong and therefore (i) holds.

 Proof of (ii).
-Since a cactus is a connected graph for every vertex $u$ in $G$ there is a path $Q_{v_0,u}=(v_0,v_1,\ldots, v_\ell=u)$ in $G$ connecting $v_0$ and $u$. $v_1$ is colored green during the exploration of $v_0$.
-Since the algorithm does not terminate as long as there are green vertices in $G$, at some point vertex $v_1$ will be selected and if $v_2$ has not been green before, it will turn green during the exploration of $v_1$.
-This argument can be repeated along the vertices of path $Q_{v_0,u}$, so $u$ turns green at some point, and this means that a grid path $P_u$ representing $u$ is constructed.
+The construction of at least one path $P_u$ representing $u$, for every vertex $u$ of $G$, follows from the connectivity of $G$.
+Indeed consider a path $Q_{v_0,u}=(v_0,v_1,\ldots, v_\ell=u)$ connecting $v_0$ and $u$ in~$G$.
+The vertex~$v_1$ is colored green during the exploration of $v_0$.
+Since the algorithm does not terminate before the exploration of all green vertices, at some point~$v_1$ will be explored and then $v_2$ will turn green at the latest.
+By repeating this argument along the vertices of $Q_{v_0,u}$ we conclude that $u$ will turn green at some point, meaning that a grid path $P_u$ representing $u$ is constructed.